radical-cybertools/radical.saga/docs/source/tutorial/part1.rst

    Finished processing dependencies for saga-python==0.9.3

-Successfully installed bliss paramiko-on-pypi pycrypto-on-pypi Cleaning up...
-NOTE: fatal error: Python.h: No such file or directory.
-If you see this error message during installation, you don't have the Python header files installed.
-In order to fix this, please refer to Known Problems And Solutions.

-To make sure that your installation works, run the following command to check if the SAGA Python module (bliss) can be imported by the interpreter (the output should be version number of the bliss module):
+To make sure that your installation works, run the following command to check if the saga-python module can be imported by the interpreter (the output of the command below should be version number of the saga-python module):

 .. code-block:: bash